How New York Lawyers Handle Uninsured Car Accident Claims

 Worried about car repairs?
 If you have collision coverage, your insurance pays for vehicle repairs, no matter who was at fault.

-• In New York, collision coverage is not mandatory but often required for financed cars.
+• Not mandatory but often required for financed cars.

-• Collision coverage will pay for any car repair costs or full replacement (if totaled).
+• Covers: Car repair costs or full replacement (if totaled).

 Health Insurance & MedPay